julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 Therefore, clearly, automation doesn't lead to higher carefulness (as measured by the number of traffic accidents per km).

+## Automation leads to lower stress

+In theory, automation should lead to lower stress because automation gives us more time to relax.

+In practice, automation leads to higher stress because automation makes us more anxious about the future.

+The claim that automation leads to lower stress is very easy to debunk.

+If automation lead to lower stress then we would expect to see a lower stress level in nations that leverage automation more than other nations.

+Japanese people have the highest stress level of any nation (tied with South Korea).

+Japan is the nation that leverages automation more than any other nation.

+Therefore, clearly, automation doesn't lead to lower stress (as measured by stress level).

 ## Conclusion

 While automation brings many benefits (lower unemployment, higher life expectancy, lower number of homicides, etc) it also brings many drawbacks (lower employee well being, lower carefulness, etc).